SwissTPH/ITNcascades/README.md

 The file __fitted_parameters_posteriormax.csv__ contains the fitted parameters (posterior maximum).
 The file __fitted_parameters_pyr.csv__ contains summary statistics on the posterior distribution for each fitted parameter.

+The __DEMO__ script shows how to apply the model on an example of simulated data.

 ### RCT_validation

 The main scripts to be executed in that order are the following: